 We can see the reason that these five instances with these particular embeddings did not solve for $|J_F|=0.5$ is that $|J_F|$ is relatively lower for them, given that the rest of the coefficients are lower.
-It then makes sense that the $p_{success}$ vs $|J_F|$ curve (as well as the fraction of broken chains vs $T_S$ curve) are shifted to the right compared to the rest of the instances/embeddings.
-Although we have left our results to include these outlier embeddings (given that we did not explore their differences until after performing our runs, and had initially decided that our method for choosing embeddings would be smallest out of 10) obtaining the $R_J$ and $R_h$ before choosing an embedding is an easy check that does not significantly increase the time resources needed to solve the problem, and can in fact give us a general idea, a priori, of what the optimal $|J_F|$ will be.
+It then makes sense that the $p_{success}$ versus $|J_F|$ curve (as well as the fraction of broken chains versus $T_S$ curve) are shifted to the right compared with the rest of the instances and embeddings.
+Although we leave our results to include these outlier embeddings (given that we did not explore their differences until after performing our runs, and had initially decided that our method for choosing embeddings would be smallest out of 10) obtaining the $R_J$ and $R_h$ before choosing an embedding is an easy check that does not significantly increase the time resources needed to solve the problem, and can in fact give us a general idea, \emph{a priori}, of what the optimal $|J_F|$ will be.

-The situation is quite different for the BD-MST instances.
+The situation is quite different for the BD MST instances.
 In that case, the optimal $|J_F|$ is 0.8, but only a few instances have that value as their individual optimal.
-Instead, there is a relatively even spread of optimal $|J_F|$ values between 0.6 and 1.3, with the most common being 1.0 at 10 occurrences.
+Instead, there is a relatively even spread of optimal $|J_F|$ values between 0.6 and 1.3, with the most common being 1.0 at ten occurrences.
 There is one instance that does not get solved at $|J_F|=0.8$, and requires $|J_F| \geq 1.1$ to find a valid solution, and we find that harder instances (i.e. those with a lower $p_{success}$, considered at their optimal $|J_F|$), tend to have higher optimal $|J_F|$.
 This is in contrast with the GC case, where the instance-wise optimal $|J_F|$ remains unchanged (save for the few instances discussed above) regardless of hardness.

-In the INFO case, while the optimal for the ensemble is 0.6, 7 out of the 9 instances have their optimal at 0.5, one has it at 0.6, and the last one at 0.9 (this one is the hardest instance, in that its $p_{success}$ at optimal $|J_F|$ is the smallest out of all instances).
+In the INFO case, while the optimal for the ensemble is 0.6, seven out of the nine instances have their optimal at 0.5, one has it at 0.6, and the last one at 0.9 (this one is the hardest instance, in that its $p_{success}$ at optimal $|J_F|$ is the smallest out of all instances).
 Given that in most cases 0.5 does better than 0.6, we choose this value for our subsequent runs.